lightninglabs/lightning-app/README.md

 [![Build Status](https://travis-ci.org/lightninglabs/lightning-app.svg?branch=master)](https://travis-ci.org/lightninglabs/lightning-app) [![Greenkeeper badge](https://badges.greenkeeper.io/lightninglabs/lightning-app.svg)](https://greenkeeper.io/)

 **N.B.
-The app is under development and the code has not yet been audited.**
+The app is under active development and the code has not yet been audited.
+It's currently configure to run on testnet. **

+### Getting Started

+The app comes for two threat models:

+1. *Pocket Money:* prebuilt and signed [releases](https://github.com/lightninglabs/lightning-app/releases) with auto update (recommended for most users)

+2. *Tin Foil Hat:* if you'd rather build it yourself and do without auto updates, see the instructions below ...

+After installing the app, head on over to the [testnet faucet](https://testnet.coinfaucet.eu/en/) to send some test BTC to your wallet.

 ### Developing Locally